 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities or Statement of Net Position.
-The District currently does not have any long-term debt other than pension and OPEB liabilities.
+Bond premiums and refunding losses are deferred and amortized over the life of the bonds.
+Bond issuance costs are expensed.